Irish Queer Archive: Background

 Although it struggled financially in the following years with finding suitable, affordable office and storage accommodation, NXF lost no time in appointing a group of academics, historians and writers to focus on exploiting the collections and making suggestions for a future safe home.
 This IQA group consisted of Eibhear Walshe, lecturer in English at University College Cork; Mary McAuliffe and Katherine O’Donnell, both of Gender Studies at University College Dublin; Susan O'Brien, Joan Murphy, an Raidió Teilifís Éireann archivist; librarian Elizabeth Kirwan of National Library of Ireland; and Tonie Walsh, coincidentally a former president of NXF and founding editor of Gay Community News.

+In 2002, a campaign called Friends of the Irish Queer Archive was launched by Labour Party deputy leader Liz McManus in Dublin.
+The campaign sought to raise funds to find a permanent home for archive material on gays and lesbians in Ireland.
+In 2004, the archive moved into its new home in Dun Laoghaire.

 Extensive overtures and negotiations with Gerry Lyne (since retired) of the Department of Manuscripts at the National Library of Ireland (NLI) ultimately bore fruit when it was agreed in 2008 to transfer the collections to NLI.
 The historic transfer of IQA to NLI was also hugely symbolic as it signalled the Irish state taking ownership of LGBT heritage.
 However, given the size of the archive, much work needs to be done in the filing, cataloguing and ultimately digitising of the entire collection.
 IQA holdings that have been made accessible are described as Manuscripts Collection List No. 151.

 An advisory group, composed of many of the above-mentioned individuals, continues to focus on opportunities to help the National Library of Ireland exploit its collection.